 5 Ways to Manage Sensitive Teeth

-This week, I teamed up with Sensodyne to learn more about how taking care of your teeth is important for your whole wellbeing.
+This week, I have been commissioned by Sensodyne to learn more about how taking care of your teeth is important for your whole wellbeing.
 I suffer from sensitive teeth and was surprised to find out that sensitivity isn’t a one off, it requires daily care and will return if unmanaged.
 Throughout the week, I was more conscious of what I was eating and my general mindset; here are five things which helped me care for my sensitive teeth.

 For me, the snack attack always seems to strike in the afternoon, so I like to have something prepared in advance.
 I love dipping kale chips into hummus; kale is packed with Vitamin A which helps contribute to a healthy immune system.
 Dips from the fridge can affect my sensitive teeth, so I use Sensodyne in the morning and at night to manage that.

 I have such a bad habit of grinding my teeth during the night which can wear away enamel, and over time, cause tooth sensitivity.
 A tight jaw is actually a sign of stress, I like to do a daily yoga flow to help me unwind after a busy day, it leaves me feeling super relaxed and helps reduce the tension in my jaw – so no more grinding!

 Sack off the sugar!